Volscente/cheat_sheets/shell_scripting/shell_scripting_docs.md

 The example above uses the `bash` shell as interpreter, but it is also possible to use others like `zsh` or `ksh`.

-It is also possible to use another interpreter with respect to a Shell's one, like a Python interpreter:
+It is also possible to use another interpreter with respect to a Shell's one, like a Python interpreter.
 ```python
 #!/usr/bin/python
 print("This is a Python script.")